Sinaloa Cartel: How the empire of Chapo Guzman got involved in new businesses such as movie theaters and jewelry stores

 Management and rules vary according to the dominant cartel, but there is a common denominator: A migrant may be able to bypass the sophisticated traffic network to enter or cross Mexico, although almost never when crossing to the United States.

 The "coyotes", who used to be seen as people trusted by migrants, have had to pay the mafias for permits to cross migrants of a certain nationality, for example, or to use a certain pass or change to another one if they are crossing another "commodity", such as drugs, through the first one.

 The financial operator says that the "company" (the cartel) rents the "plaza" or territory to local gangs so that they can use it and manage what it traffics, and pays the security forces to let them operate.

-Earlier that year, in April, the Sinaloa organization was linked to Guatemalan capo Waldemar Lorenzana Lima and three other individuals from his network in that country.
-And in Colombia, he was linked to the network of Jorge Milton Cifuentes Villa and his companies, which range from foundations to airlines located in that country, Panama, Mexico, the United States, and Spain.
+The Sinaloa organization was linked to Guatemalan capo Waldemar Lorenzana Lima and three other individuals from his network in that country.
+And in Colombia, it was linked to the network of Jorge Milton Cifuentes Villa and his companies, which range from foundations to airlines located in that country, Panama, Mexico, the United States, and Spain.

 In the case of the companies, the most recurrent lines of business are cattle ranching and farming, as well as exchange houses, imports, exports and the manufacture of clothing and airlines.